Sinequanonh/cocmanager-backend/README.md

 # CoC manager
 Coc manager is a clan manager for Clash of Clans.
-You are able to setup your profile, and let your mates know a better idea bout your availabilities and a better way to manager wars and keep your clan active.
+You are able to setup your profile, and let your mates know a better idea about your availabilities and a better way to manager wars and keep your clan active.

 # Installation
 Install dependencies: